awsdocs/aws-freertos-docs/doc_source/userguide/qual-steps.md

 `buildTool`
 The full path to your build script \(\.bat or \.sh\) that contains the commands to build your source code\.
 All references to the source code path in the build command must be replaced by the AWS IoT Device Tester variable `{{testdata.sourcePath}}`\.
 + `buildImageInfo`
-  + `testsImageName`: The name of the file produced by the build command when building tests from the `<afr-source>`/tests folder\.
+  + `testsImageName`: The name of the file produced by the build command when building tests from the `freertos-source/tests` folder\.
-  + `demosImageName`: The name of the file produced by the build command when building tests from the `<afr-source>`/demos folder\.
+  + `demosImageName`: The name of the file produced by the build command when building tests from the `freertos-source/demos` folder\.

 `buildTool.buildImageInfo.testsImageName`
-The name of the file output by the build command when building tests from the *<afr\-source\-code>*/tests folder\.
+The name of the file output by the build command when building tests from the `freertos-source-code/tests` folder\.

 `buildTool.buildImageInfo.demosImageName`
-The name of the file output by the build command when building demos from the *<afr\-source\-code>*/demos folder\.
+The name of the file output by the build command when building demos from the `freertos-source-code/demos` folder\.

 `flashTool`
 Full path to your ﬂash script \(\.sh or \.bat\) that contains the ﬂash commands for your device\.
-All references to the source code path in the ﬂash command must be replaced by the IDT for Amazon FreeRTOS variable `{{testdata.sourcePath}}`\.
+All references to the source code path in the ﬂash command must be replaced by the IDT for FreeRTOS variable `{{testdata.sourcePath}}`\.

 `clientWifiConfig`
 Client Wi\-Fi configuration\.
 The Wi\-Fi library tests require an MCU board to connect to two access points\.
 This attribute configures the Wi\-Fi settings for the first access point\.
-The client Wi\-Fi settings are configured in `<amazon-freertos>/test/include/aws_clientcredential.h.`\.
+The client Wi\-Fi settings are configured in `freertos-source-code/test/include/aws_clientcredential.h`\.
 The following macros are set using the values found in `aws_clientcredential.h`\.
 Some of the Wi\-Fi test cases expect the access point to have some security and not to be open\.
 + wifi\_ssid: The Wi\-Fi SSID\.
 + wifi\_password: The Wi\-Fi password\.
 + wifiSecurityType: The type of Wi\-Fi security used\.

 `testWifiConfig`
 Test Wi\-Fi configuration\.
 The Wi\-Fi library tests require a board to connect to two access points\.
 This attribute configures the second access point\.
-The test Wi\-Fi settings are configured in `<amazon-freertos>/.../wifi/test/aws_test_wifi.h`\.
+The test Wi\-Fi settings are configured in `freertos-source-code/.../wifi/test/aws_test_wifi.h`\.
 The following macros are set using the values found in `aws_test_wifi.c`\.
 Some of the Wi\-Fi test cases expect the access point to have some security and not to be open\.
 If your board does not support Wi\-Fi, you must still include the `clientWifiConfig` and `testWifiConfig` section in your `device.json` file, but you can omit values for these attributes\.
 + testwifiWIFI\_SSID: The Wi\-Fi SSID\.
 + testwifiWIFI\_PASSWORD: The Wi\-Fi password\.